5 key steps to enhance workplace policy compliance

 Support policy owners

 Policy compliance relies on policy owners keeping their documents up to date, but sometimes despite the best intentions, they don’t carry this out.
-Making it easier for your policy owners to manage their policies can increase the chances of ongoing compliance; automated review notifications, clear views of the policies a person owns and similar features can make a difference.
-Again, these are all features we’ve built into Xoralia.
+Making it easier for your policy owners to manage their policies can increase the chances of ongoing compliance.
+Features built in Xoralia include that help policy owners, including:

 Embed in employee onboarding